 - 1/4 cup dry white wine optional

-In a large sauce pan saute the onions with 3 Tablespoons olive oil over medium heat until translucent.
+- In a large sauce pan saute the onions with 3 Tablespoons of olive oil over medium heat until translucent.

-Add in crushed garlic and saute for 3 minutes.
+- Add in crushed garlic and saute for 3 more minutes.

 - Continue to cook over medium heat until all beans are tender – mash down some of the beans to add some creaminess to the soup.
 If it starts to boil, turn the heat down.

-TIP #1: If you do not want to use the lettuce, you can omit it.
+- If you do not want to use the lettuce, you can omit it.
 However, the flavor of a slightly bitter lettuce like escarole is perfect for the soup.
-It doesn’t make the soup bitter at all, it’s just a great merging of flavors.
+It doesn’t make the soup bitter at all; it’s just a great merging of flavors.

-TIP #4: Serve with nice bread on the side
+- Serve with nice bread on the side.

 Kitchenware, Gadgets, and Tools Recommended for Use in this Recipe: